Orange stars

 • Not skipping any doses

-• Taking the medications for the rest of their life
+• Taking ART for the rest of their life

-Taking the medications as directed for a lifetime is demanding.
-Some people skip doses or stop taking the medications for a time (called a drug holiday).
-These practices are dangerous because they enable HIV to develop resistance to the medications.
+Taking ART as directed for life is demanding.
+Some people skip doses or stop taking the medications for a time.
+These practices are not recommended because they enable HIV to develop resistance to the medications.

-Because taking HIV medications irregularly often leads to drug resistance, health care practitioners try to make sure that people are both willing and able to adhere to the treatment regimen.
-To simplify the drug schedule and to help people take the medications as directed, doctors often prescribe treatment that combines 2 or more medications in 1 tablet that can be taken only once a day.
+Because taking ART irregularly often leads to drug resistance, health care professionals make sure that people are both willing and able to adhere to the treatment regimen.
+To simplify the medication schedule and to help people take ART as directed, health care professionals often prescribe treatment that combines 2 or more medications in 1 tablet that needs to be taken only once a day.

 Prevention of opportunistic infections